The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 ### Staying Logged In With The `/api/auth/me` Pattern

-So, why do we store the user ID in the cookie?
-Why not some other piece of data like their username?
+In this lesson, we'll start by implementing the third security feature: letting previously logged-in users skip logging in again on their next visit **as long as they have a valid cookie**.

-When a user returns to your app after previously logging in, their session cookie is still in their browser.
-The frontend needs a way to say: "I have a cookie, don't ask me to log in again!"
+When a user returns to your app after previously logging in, their session cookie is still in their browser for 24 hours (defined with `maxAge` when we configured the `cookieSession` middleware).

+However, the cookie just has the user ID.
+To properly render a logged-in user's information, like their username and any other relevant information about them, we need a way for the frontend to immediately say the server, "I have a cookie, don't ask me to log in again!
+Just give me my user details".

 The `/api/auth/me` endpoint handles this.
 It uses `userModel.find(user_id)` — a new model method that looks up a user by their `user_id`: